aws-samples/aws-database-acceleration-toolkit/docs/deployment_using_cli.md

 Review the Terraform variable definition file called `terraform.tfvars` and update the values for the variables as per your use case.

 ```
-#(mandatory) AWS Region where your resources will be located
+# AWS Region where your resources will be located.
 # For example: "us-west-2"
-region = "REGION"
+region = "<REGION>"

-# (mandatory) VPC Id where your database and other AWS resources will be located.
+# VPC Id where your resources will be located.
 # For example: "vpc-11112222333344445"
-vpc_id = "VPC_ID"
+vpc_id = "<VPC_ID>"

-# (mandatory) Instance class.
-# For example: "db.t4g.micro" is a free tier instance
-instance_class ="db.r6g.large"

-# (mandatory) Database Engine for your Aurora Cluster.
+# Database Engine for your Aurora mysql Cluster.
 engine = "aurora-postgresql"

+# Database engine version (optional).
+If not specified, the default version for the selected engine will be used.
+# For example: "15.3"
+engine_version = "<ENGINE_VERSION>"

+# Database engine mode.
+Valid value: provisioned
+# Refer AWS documentation for supported regions and engine versions for engine mode
+engine_mode = "provisioned"

+# DB Instance class.
+# Refer AWS documentation for supported DB instance class for DB engine.
+# For example: "db.r6g.large"
+instance_class ="<INSTANCE_CLASS>"

-# (mandatory) Number of instances
+# Specify number of DB instances to be created in the cluster.
+# Optionally, you can pass the configuration parameters and values (for e.g., instance_class="db.r6g.xlarge") for each instance within the curly braces.
+# If no parameters are specified, all the DB instances will be created with the same values.
 instances = {
-    one   = {}
+    instance1   = {}
-    two   = {}
+    instance2   = {}
 }

-# Default is provisioned database cluster; For serverless, select "serverless"
-engine_mode = "provisioned"

-# The database engine version.
-Updating this argument results in an outage"
-engine_version = "15.3"

 # Database cluster name
+# For example: "aurora-pg-poc"
-name = "aurora-pg-poc"
+name = "<CLUSTER_NAME>"

+# Database environment
+# For example: "dev"
+environment = "<ENVIRONMENT>"

+# Tagging : Team/Group Name
+# For example: "data-engineering"
+groupname = "<GROUPNAME>"

+# Tagging : Project or Application Name
+# For example: "myapp"
+project = "<PROJECTNAME>"

-# (optional) Skip final snapshot during cluster deletion.
-Default is "true"
+# Skip final snapshot during cluster deletion (optional).
+If set to 'true' (default), no final snapshot will be taken before deleting the cluster.
 skip_final_snapshot= "true"

-# (optional) Database environment
-environment = "dev"

-# (optional) Tagging : Team/Group Name
-groupname = "dev"

-# (optional) Tagging : Project or Application Name
-project = "dev"

 ```
 The example below illustrates how to use the 'region' variable to define the AWS region for your database-related resources.